-After starting the process using the 'run' button, the messages are printed to the prompt (or the console) if available.
-Error and status messages may also be found in the \.log file during and after processing.
+After starting the process using the 'run' button, the messages are printed to the console and a log file is written to [input].log.
+Error and status messages may be found in the .log file during and after processing.
+If for ATCOR-3 a global (WGS-84 based) DEM in geographic coordinates or one of the global DEMs provided with atcor is selected, the DEM is resized automatically to the image dimensions.
+The image has to be in UTM coordinates for this purpose.